 - Supervision.
 CLUB must have and describe its practices for supervising and monitoring locker rooms and changing areas - Prohibited Conduct.
-CLUB's guidelines must prohibit hazing, bullying, harassment and other forms of misconduct, as set forth in the AAU's Athlete Protection Policy - User of Recording Devices.
-CLUB's guidelines must prohibit the use of a device's recording capabilities, including voice recording, still cameras and video cameras - Meetings.
-For individual meetings with a minor participant and a coach in a locker room, the AAU recommends that at least one additional responsible adult be with the coach.
+CLUB's guidelines must prohibit hazing, bullying, harassment and other forms of misconduct, as set forth in the AAU's Athlete Protection and Abuse Prevention Policy. - User of Recording Devices.
+CLUB's guidelines must prohibit the use of a device's recording capabilities, including voice recording, still cameras and video cameras. - Meetings.
+For individual meetings with a minor participant and a coach in a locker room, the AAU recommends that at least one additional responsible adult be with the coach. - Adults.
+Adults must not change clothes or behave in a manner that intentionally or recklessly exposes their private areas to minors.
+Adults must not shower with minors.